The W.G. Hart Legal Workshop 2018

 - Dr Hélène Tyrrell (Newcastle University)

-Speakers and discussants will include
+Speakers and discussants included:

 Harriet Harman M.P., Chair, Joint Committee on Human Rights